apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

 * The `name` in the ClusterDefinition of component referencing declaration maintains the semantic consistency on the cluster level, which means the same names are identified as the same component referencing and they cannot be mapped to different clusters.
 * If both serviceDescriptor-based and cluster-based mapping are specified when creating a cluster, the cluster-based one enjoys higher priority and the serviceDescriptor-based one will be ignored.
-* If the cluster-based mapping is used when creating a cluster, the `ServiceKind` and `ServiceVersion` defined in the ClusterDefinition will not be verified.
+* If the cluster-based mapping is used when creating a cluster, the `serviceKind` and `serviceVersion` defined in the ClusterDefinition will not be verified.

-  If the serviceDescriptor-based mapping is adopted, KubeBlocks will verify the `ServiceKind` and `ServiceVersion` in the `serviceDescriptor` by comparing the `ServiceKind` and `ServiceVersion` defined in the ClusterDefinition.
+  If the serviceDescriptor-based mapping is adopted, KubeBlocks will verify the `serviceKind` and `serviceVersion` in the `serviceDescriptor` by comparing the `serviceKind` and `serviceVersion` defined in the ClusterDefinition.
 Mapping then is performed only when the values match.
 * For v0.7.0, the usage of component referencing in the ClusterDefinition is supported only by rendering the configuration templates.
 Other usage options will be supported in the future.